rohankanojia25/sigil-website/README.md

 Sigil is early and input is welcome.
-The most valuable contribution is a new exploit pattern: read a hack, extract its code shape, and add it to `lib/patterns.js` following the guide.
+The most valuable contribution is a new exploit pattern: read a hack, extract its code shape, and add it to `lib/patterns.js`.
 Open an issue or a pull request.

 ---